bosshaft-GmbH/haxball/examples/avatar/README.md

 2. Type # you will see names with ID's
 3. Pick the ID of the player.
 Let's say (1) Bosshaft
 4. On chat write, !avatar 1-10 and send.
 5. The 1 means ID, every player has different and unique ID.
 You need to write the player's ID who you want to change.
 The 10 means the avatar.
-You can make it 10, XD, ^^ or anything.
+You can make it 10, XD or anything.
 Depends on you.